Liverpool manager Jurgen Klopp on Trent Alexander-Arnold criticism: 'He's won quite a few finals'

 The Saints have won just three Premier League games this season, losing 4-1 to Newcastle on Sunday to seal the Austrian's departure.

-But with little time to prepare for an change in the opposition dugout, Klopp says his side will only be focusing on themselves.
+But with little time to prepare for a change in the opposition dugout, Klopp says his side will only be focusing on themselves.

 "I actually thought Ralph Hasenhuttl did an exceptional job there, but everything has its time," he said.